 6. Argument-and-evidence tracker

 List every claim in the passage.
-For each: the evidence the author offers (data, anecdote, citation, none), and 1-line note on whether the support is strong, weak, or absent.
+For each: the evidence the author offers (data, anecdote, citation, none), and a 1-line note on whether the support is strong, weak, or absent.

 {paste}